-Gracilisuchus stipanicicorum (Romer 1972) Ladinian, Middle Triassic, ~230 mya, 30 cm long, was derived from as sister to SMNS12591 and preceded Scleromochlus and Saltopus at the base of the crocodylomorpha and Herrerasaurus at the base of the Dinosauria.
+Gracilisuchus stipanicicorum (Romer 1972) Ladinian, Middle Triassic, ~230 mya, 30 cm long, was derived from as sister to Terrestrisuchus and preceded both Saltopus and Scleromochlus at the base of the crocodylomorpha

 Gracilisuchus was originally considered an ornithosuchid by Romer (1972).
 Others considered it to nest between Parasuchus and Stagonolepis (Benton and Clark 1988), as the sister to Postosuchus (Juul 1994) or Postosuchus and Erpetosuchus (Benton and Walker 2002)

 Distinct from Terrestrisuchus, Gracilisuchus was more robust overall, with shorter limbs and a wider, flatter skull.

 The cervicals were more robust and their ribs were more robust and strongly angled.
 The dorsal ribs had costal processes that proximally widened each one.
 The tail was shorter with deeper chevrons.
 The scapula was smaller.
 The coracoid had an anterior embayment.
 The ilium had a horizontal dorsal margin.
 The simple mesotarsal hinge ankle was present.
 The metatarsals were compact.
 Digit 5 was absent.